Golden Years Series Exhibition

 As a social artist, I have deepened my own insights into the vulnerable populations of society beginning in my home country of Colombia.
 Vulnerability is a topic that I have felt extremely passionate about from a young age while going through a humble childhood.
 I have had the good fortune of immigrating to the United Kingdom.

 I have challenged the viewer with a photography project about the socioeconomic factors of childhood in third world countries.
 I had traveled for 5 years to document the vulnerable youth.
-The project had culminated with a photography book that is titled Work Play and No Rest culminating in donations to 2 orphanages (Beautiful Gate in Cape town and the Aldea Orphanage in Abancay, Peru).
+The project had culminated with a photography book that is titled Work Play and No Rest and donated to 2 orphanages (Beautiful Gate in Cape town and the Aldea Orphanage in Abancay, Peru).
 5 copies of the book are now in the British Library.

 I hope to impact viewers with the vibrancy of my portraits using the medium of paint and convey the need for renewal in society.
 I believe that my art project can also shift our paradigms and the way that we think about the elderly population.
 It will honour and celebrate the elderly so that they will have a more visible and dignified standing in our society.